sheeenie/calculate_groundSteeringAngle/code-of-conduct.md

 We will be performing textly-stand-ups in our communication channel of choice ( Discord ).
 We will also be tracking our progress of assignments on a Trello kanban board, whilst specific issues/branches will be tracked on the GitLab kanban board.
 All the members will help each other to move the cards accordingly, so that the progress reflects the actual work.
 We will have one meeting every Monday to plan the week ahead.
 We will have one meeting every Friday to review what we have done during the week.
+Monday and Friday meetings are held in person, however since one member cannot come to campus for a short time period, the Monday and Friday meetings will be held remotely.
+If a member cannot meet up in person for the scheduled meetings, they will be held remotely.

 3. How do we ensure knowledge transfer among our team members?
 The group has created dedicated text and voice channels to ease the organization of information.
 To build on this, the group will inform the group if something was difficult or unclear during the lectures/work process, that way the members will be able to share their experiences and knowledge.